-If you're experiencing issues with configuring G Suite Password Sync (GSPS), see below for solutions to common issues with GSPS.
+If you're experiencing issues with setting up Password Sync, review these solutions to common issues.

 Before you begin